 - Lemon peel, for garnish (optional)

 For the Cocktail: Fill a cocktail shaker with ice.
-Add the Scotch, sherry, grape syrup, lemon juice, and bitters.
+Add Scotch, sherry, grape syrup, lemon juice, and bitters.
 Shake until well chilled, about 20 seconds.
 Strain into a coupe glass and garnish with lemon peel if desired.

-blender, fine mesh strainer
+Blender, fine mesh strainer